traitecoevo/plant/doc/design.md

 the cpp file, the public `r_` functions are all kept at the bottom of the file.

+One reason for this is that many input-taking R-exposed function needs to check arguments in a way that the compiled code need not do (e.g., checking bounds before accessing containers.

 # 0-based vs 1-based indexing

 There are a few R-based functions that modify things.
 At the moment